asengupta/avishek.net/_posts/2021-09-10-gaussian-processes-theory.md

 - Conditioning a Bivariate Gaussian Distribution: Brute Force Derivation
 - Schur Complements and Diagonalisation of Partitioned Matrices
+- Factorisation of the Joint Gaussian Probability Distribution
 - Evolution of the Covariance Matrix
-- Generalising Discrete Covariance Matrices to Kernels and the Representer Theorem

 ## Bivariate Gaussian Distribution: Brute Force Derivation

-Before moving to the generalised method of proof, I felt it instructive to look at the Bivariate Gaussian Distribution.
-Apart from the fact that the results for the mean and covariance applies to the more general case, it is helpful to see the mechanics of the exercise starting with the eigendecomposed form of the covariance matrix, before introducing Schur Complements for the more general case.
+Before moving to the generalised method of proof, I feel it instructive to look at the **Bivariate Gaussian Distribution**.
+Apart from the fact that the **results for the mean and covariance apply to the more general case**, it is helpful to see the mechanics of the exercise starting with the eigendecomposed form of the covariance matrix, before introducing **Schur Complements** for the more general case.

 To that end, we define the Bivariate Gaussian Distribution as: